software-development-project-1/software-development-project-1.github.io/material/backend-deployment.md

 ![Topology deployment config](/assets/rahti/topology-deployment-config.png)

 You still need to configure the environmental variables before your application's deployment is finished.
-In "Administrator" view navigate to "Workloads > Deployments > NAME_OF_YOUR_DEPLOYMENT > Environment".
+Navigate to "Workloads > Deployments > NAME_OF_YOUR_DEPLOYMENT > Environment".

 Set your environment variables as shown below (name: value).
 Click the circled "Add from ConfigMap or Secret" to get more form fields. _Make sure that you don't mistype variable names or values!_